 So allow yourself the time and space to work through it all without judgement.
 And remember that your healing journey isn’t forever.

 If you’re having a hard time coming to terms with it all, and are going through some turbulent thoughts and feelings, we can support you with getting through this in a Coaching Call.

-In these one-on-one sessions we can help you process the breakup, regain control over your thoughts and feelings and find stability in a way that feels good to you.
+In these one-on-one calls we can help you process the breakup, regain control over your thoughts and feelings and find stability in a way that feels good to you.
 And if it’s something you want, we can talk about how to potentially mend things with your ex.

 And if it’s not too soon for you, gather a couple of your single friends, pop a bottle together and remind yourself of the many upsides of the single life.